 Thank you, the members and friends of WLHG, for your interest and support in our research.

-The above montage of Westhoughton, painted by Tom Newton, shows images of landmark buildings eg the Town Hall, Red Lion, St Bartholomew’s Tower, Cenotaph, Pretoria Monument and other characteristics of the town eg sawing cow’s head, coal mining, cotton weaving.
+The above montage of Westhoughton, painted by Tom Newton, shows images of landmark buildings eg the Town Hall, Red Lion, St Bartholomew’s Tower, Cenotaph, Pretoria Monument and other characteristics of the town, e.g. sawing off the cow’s head, coal mining, cotton weaving.

 Westhoughton’s main historic events